 This report documents the results of the work of the Alaska Climate Change Strategy MAG's deliberations and recommended policies.
-It begins with an Executive Summary, Acknowledgments, a list of MAG members, and a summary of their final recommendations.
+It begins with an Executive Summary, Acknowledgments, a list of MAG members, and a summary of the MAG's recommendations.